 Enfield Council has implemented a LTN in the Bowes area of its borough and both councils are working together to make sure the Bounds Green LTN, and any potential changes to the Bowes LTN, work together regardless of Borough boundaries.
 Haringey and Enfield Councils will work together to develop an area-wide design for both LTNs.

 We have already received feedback from Haringey residents on the Bowes LTN which will be fed into this process.
 Thank you to those who provided feedback already.

 This engagement is complementary to the ongoing engagement Enfield Council is undertaking to monitor the implementation of the Bowes LTN (external link).

 The proposed area for the Bruce Grove LTN includes the Broadwater Farm Estate.
 Officers from Haringey Council and Homes for Haringey are working collaboratively to ensure the improvement aspirations of the community on the estate, and wider, are supported by work the Council is doing through the LTN project.

 Separate to the LTN process, Haringey and Homes for Haringey have developed initial design ideas for the estate based on feedback from residents and the community.

 To find out more and view this consultation, please visit the dedicated Broadwater Farm Estate site.

-We will be holding three virtual public meetings, one for each of the LTNs.
+We held 3 virtual public meetings, one for each of the LTNs.
 The dates and times are below: